 Leaking fork seals are a common issue, but it’s easy to fix them.
 In this guide, we will take a closer look at how to clean fork seals on a dirt bike.
 We also cover typical reasons for leaking dirt bike forks and how to fix leaky fork seals.
 We will also explore the cost of fork seal replacement in case you need to replace them.

 - Common causes for leaking dirt bike forks

 - Fork seal replacement cost on a dirt bike

 Let’s get started.

-First of all, the fork legs have two seals.
+First of all, the fork legs, or sometimes referred as fork tubes, have two seals.

 The lower one that you can see is the dust seal.
-The dust seal is keeps the dust, water, and other debris away from the oil seal and the internal suspension parts.
+The dust seal keeps dust, water, and other debris away from the oil seal and internal suspension parts.

 The upper seal is the actual oil seal that prevents oil from leaking through the dust seal.
 Once the dirt reaches this oil seal, it begins slowly leaking.

-When the fork legs move up and down, some oil will spill from the lower fork leg to the sidewalls of the upper fork leg on the inverted fork.
-This oil is then resting against the oil seal and pushed back to the reservoir when the fork leg is extended to full length.
+Some oil will spill from the lower fork leg to the sidewalls of the upper fork leg.
+This oil is resting against the oil seal and pushed back to the reservoir when the fork leg is extended.

 We recommend that you clean fork seals once a month or every time you ride in dusty or muddy conditions.